 SUMMARY OF ISSUE

 2. The objective of accounting for transactions under share-based payment arrangements is to recognize in the financial statements the goods or services received in exchange for equity instruments granted or liabilities incurred and the related cost to the entity as those goods or services are received.
-This statement uses the terms “compensation” and “payment” in their broadest senses to refer to the consideration paid for goods, or services.
+This statement uses the terms “compensation” and “payment” in their broadest senses to refer to the consideration paid for goods, services, or the consideration paid to a customer.

 Scope and Scope Exceptions

-4. This statement applies to all share-based payment transactions in which a grantor acquires goods or services to be used or consumed in the grantor’s own operations by issuing (or offering to issue) its shares, share options, or other equity instruments or by incurring liabilities to an employee or nonemployee that meet either of the following conditions:
+4. This statement applies to all share-based payment transactions in which a grantor acquires goods or services to be used or consumed in the grantor’s own operations or provides consideration payable to a customer by issuing (or offering to issue) its shares, share options, or other equity instruments or by incurring liabilities to an employee or nonemployee that meet either of the following conditions:

 The amounts are based, at least in part, on the price of the entity’s shares or other equity instruments.